 As I’ve mentioned before, the tags usually don’t cause discomfort.
 However, they can get tangled and twisted in the clothes or the jewelry, in which case they might bleed or turn black.
 You might also cut one accidentally while shaving.
 Generally, you don’t need any test to confirm that the spot is a skin tag, but keep an eye for change, for example:

-You might want to consult your doctor as soon as possible in such case.
+You might want to consult your doctor as soon as possible in such a case.

 Sometimes moles and warts might resemble skin tags.
 To make the distinction clear, here are some facts about warts and moles: